Australia’s system of preferential voting gives rise to the concept of the two-party-preferred vote.

 Smith would now be declared the winner with 51% of the two-party-preferred vote.
 The 51 votes comprise 45 primary votes and 6 preference votes.

 Historically, the two-party-preferred statistics are always calculated between the ALP and the Coalition because the overwhelming number of seats in the House of Representatives are won by those two groups.
-Sometimes the calculation may be between the ALP or Coalition and a minor party or an independent.
+Sometimes the calculation may be between the ALP vs Greens, ALP vs Independent, Coalition vs Independent, Liberal vs National, etc.